Designing ways to adapt to sea level rise in Greater Miami.

 Climate Leaders Workshop

-On December 16 and 17, 2019, regional leaders in design, government, development, and community engagement gathered for a design-thinking workshop to help create tools and solutions that better advance climate-adaptive design.
+On December 16 and 17, 2019, regional leaders in design, government, development, and community engagement gathered at the Miami Center for Architecture for a design-thinking workshop to help create tools and solutions that better advance climate-adaptive design.
+Workshop participants created the following questions to guide the discussion:

 Keeping Current kicked off with a one-day research summit in Miami, engaging over 30 scientists, researchers, designers, and other experts to identify promising approaches to key challenges in the region.
 Attendees also discussed future research, resources, and policies that are needed for the region to adapt to climate change in ways that promote ecology, economy, and equity.